tianjianl/studymaterials/README.md

 [Here](https://github.com/truthbutcher/studymaterials/tree/main/cs224n) are my solutions to the homework problems of Stanford CS224N:Natural Language Processing with Deep Learning

+[Here](https://github.com/truthbutcher/studymaterials/tree/main/cs224w) are my solutions to the homework problems of Stanford CS224W:Machine Learning with Graphs

 #### Paper Notes
 These are some notes on papers I have read written in Chinese.
 I am planning to update the English versions in summer 2022.